 This code of practice outlines Role Models’ responsibility to provide adequate and appropriate First Aid to children attending our courses, staff, parents and visitors, and the procedures in place to meet that responsibility.
-The code of practice is reviewed every year.

-• To identify the first aid needs of the Company in line with the Management of Health and Safety at Work Regulations 1999 and Amendments 2003 and 2006.• To ensure that first aid provision is available at all times while people are on premises used by the company, and also off the premises whilst on educational visits.
+- To ensure that first aid provision is available at all times while people are on premises used by the company, and also off the premises whilst on educational visits.

 The management are responsible for the health and safety of the staff and anyone else on their premises.
 This includes teachers, non-teaching staff, pupils and visitors (including contractors).
 They must ensure that a risk assessment of the Premises they use is undertaken and that the appointments, training and resources for First Aid arrangements are appropriate and in place.
 They must ensure that the insurance arrangements provide full cover for claims arising from actions of staff acting within the scope of their employ.

 The management are responsible for putting the code of practice into practice and for developing detailed procedures.
 They must ensure that the code of practice and information on the Company’s arrangements for First Aid are made available to parents.